delas6006/glossary/cyber/readme.md

 # Glossary of Cybersecurity Terminology

+This Glossary is a Team Project at Our Best Words Technical Writing Communications Course.
+The purpose of the project is to demonstrate the Contributors' ability to create content in Markdown.

-This glossary contains terms and definitions that are relevant to Cybersecurity.
+The glossary consists of terms and definitions that are relevant to Cybersecurity.
+The intended audience is other students who may need a quick reference to the terminology but all are welcome.

 **Contributors**
 #### [Andrea Parkins](github.com/akparkins)